vitmalina/w2ui/readme.md

 ## About W2UI

-W2UI is a modern JavaScript UI library for building data-driven web applications.
-It aims to let you define UI in expressive JSON-like structures.
+W2UI is a modern JavaScript UI library for building rich web applications.
+It aims to let you define your UI in a declarative way via JSON data structures.
 The library has small footprint and has only one dependency - jQuery.
+Work underway to make zero-dependencies.
+W2UI can be used in vanila JS projects, as well as Angrular, React and Vue based projects.

 The library implements following UI controls: